 All you have to do is click on the offers you want to activate and use your card at the stores you’ve chosen.
-Netspend will track the offers you redeem and credit your cash back to your account at the end of the month.
+Netspend will track the offers you redeem and credit your account with cash back at the end of the month.

 High APY savings account

 You can open a free Netspend savings account alongside your prepaid card account that offers APYs up to 5 percent on the first $1,000 in your account.
-You simply make transfers from your card account to the savings account or you can set up automatic transfers.
+You can make transfers from your card account to the savings account or you can set up automatic transfers instead.

 Netspend has optional overdraft protection for cardholders who receive at least one direct deposit of $200 or more every 30 days.